-Xiaomi Mi Watch: Smartwatch with 16 days battery life & Alexa support
+Xiaomi Mi Watch: Smartwatch with 16 days battery life & Alexa now listed

 Finally!
 Xiaomi today released its first global Smartwatch in addition to the new Xiaomi Mi 10T series.
 It is called Xiaomi Mi Watch, like the Mi Watch from China, but it is not a WearOS Smartwatch.
 Instead, it offers long-awaited features that the competition from Huawei and Amazfit does not yet have to offer.